coracle-social/pomade/README.md

     ["email_ciphertext", "<nip44 encrypted user email>"],
   ]),
   "tags": [
-    ["p", "<email service pubkey>"],
+    ["p", "<mailer pubkey>"],
   ],
 }
 ```

-The email service waits until `count` messages have been received and sends signer pubkeys and OTP codes to the user in the following format:
+The mailer waits until `count` messages have been received and sends signer pubkeys and OTP codes to the user in the following format:

 `base58(pubkey1:otp1_ciphertext,pubkey2:otp2_ciphertext)`